PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 exercises: 0
 questions:
 objectives:
-- Learn how to manage and run containers with Shifter
+- Learn how to manage and run containers on a HPC cluster with Shifter

 keypoints:
 ---

+### Why not Docker on HPC? ###

+There are a few issues preventing Docker from being used as a container engine on HPC systems:

+* Security: Docker requires root privileges
+* Batch systems: doesn't integrate well with schedulers
+* Underlying kernel: usually requires an up-to-date kernel

+Fortunately, a number of alternatives are available to run containers at HPC facilities, including:

+* [Shifter](https://docs.nersc.gov/programming/shifter/overview/): developed by NERSC and Cray, Docker-like interface, MPI support
+* [CSCS Shifter](https://user.cscs.ch/tools/containers/): forked by CSCS, adds features including GPU support
+* [Singularity](https://www.sylabs.io/singularity/): originally developed by LBL, has its own image format and can run Docker containers as well

+At the moment, Pawsey is using CSCS Shifter on its HPC systems, and therefore this will be the tool of choice in this tutorial.

 ### Pulling and managing images with Shifter ###

-At present Docker has some features that make it unsuitable for running on HPC sytems, most notably the requirement to run as root.
-To enable the use of containers on Pawsey HPC systems, Shifter is made available.

-To use it, we need first to load the corresponding module:
+To use Shifter on Pawsey HPC systems, we need first to load the corresponding module:

 ```
 > module load shifter
 ```

-In principle, the command to pull container images is very similar to Docker: `shifter pull ubuntu`.
+In principle, the command to pull container images is very similar to Docker, `shifter pull`.
 However, to avoid disk quota issues on Pawsey HPC systems, the following syntax is recommended, that makes use of the `sg` linux command, for instance:

 ```